Facilitator-Cards/facilitator-cards/content/blog/what-s-new-on-the-virtual-facilitator-guide-spring-2021.md

 title = "What's New on the Virtual Facilitator Guide: Spring 2021"

 +++
-The Virtual Facilitator Guide was started as a way to help folks using Facilitator Cards know how to transition and translate these cards to Zoom and the online space.
-Every activity on the virtual guide shows you the gist of the activity, a step-by-step walk-through, context you might need as a facilitator, how to swap in/out other tech platforms, and any prep you’ll need to do beforehand.
+The Virtual Facilitator Guide was started as a way to support folks using [Facilitator Cards](http://facilitator.cards/) to transition and translate these cards to Zoom and the online space.
+Every activity on the virtual guide write-up includes the gist of the activity, a step-by-step walk-through, context you might need as a facilitator, how to swap in/out other tech platforms, and any prep you’ll need to do beforehand.

 This round we’ve added new write-ups for a few cards that deal with questions, some of our favorite facilitator cards to facilitate on Gather, and a bonus process that you can add to your deck via the blank emotion card.